MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

 end
 {% endhighlight %}

-Running these new tests should yield a failure and a few errors, since we haven't yet created the desired method.
+Running these new tests should yield a failure and a few errors since we haven't yet created the desired method.
 Let's do that now.
 Add the following to your User class:

 {% highlight ruby %}
 # app/models/user.rb